DworkinLab/EvolveResequencePipeline/SoftwareToExamine.md

 ### and some or nots

 [Population-genetic inference from pooled-sequencing data](https://www.ncbi.nlm.nih.gov/pubmed/24787620).
 The paper "Genotype-Frequency Estimation from High-Throughput Sequencing Data" uses the method discussed here I think.

+## Assorted other things

+[The Marth Lab](http://marthlab.org/software.html) seems to have lots of new tools in development for variant detection etc..